randallwvr90/Rent-and-Income-DB/README.md

 The ETL process was accomplished using pandas and sqlalchemy in a jupyter notebook named ETL_Project.ipynb.
 All the team members used this repo and followed our [stated process](#githubworkflow) for branching, pushing, and merging to the main branch.

 ### Extract
-* County Data
-  * The county data set was downloaded as a .csv file.
-  * The data were imported to the ETL_Project notebook using pandas.read_csv()
-* Zillow Data
-  * The data set was downloaded as a .csv file.
-  * The data were imported to the ETL_Project notebook using pandas.read_csv()
-* Evictionlab Data
-  * The data set was downloaded as a .csv file.
-  * The data were imported to the ETL_Project notebook using pandas.read_csv()
+The County, Zillow, and Evicionlab data were all downloaded as .csv files and imported into the project notebook using pandas.read_csv()
-* State Names and Codes information
-  *

 ### Transform
 * County Data